emilyhasson/emilyhasson/README.md

 ## 🌱 I'm currently learning

-I'm constantly expanding my knowledge in the field of data science.
-Currently, I'm focusing on enhancing my skills in deep learning algorithms and techniques for utilizing LLMs.
-I'm also exploring cloud computing platforms and their applications in large-scale data processing.
+I am currently exploring the world of webscraping!
+Some recent projects have included scraping Zillow and Reddit.
+I'm also expanding my knowledge of cloud computing for large-scale data processing.

 ## ⚡ Fun fact